ivanfernandez2646/besteeth/README.md

 # Besteeth

-(Comments -- Text subtracted of private own documentation.
+(Comments -- Text subtracted from private own documentation.
 For more info contact me)

 This is my biggest project until the date.
 Contact me whatever is your doubt!
 I passed my final project of 3 months with a mark of 10.
 I spent a lot of hours in the development of this project.
 For more questions asked me.